Personal and business legal affairs of Donald Trump: 2000s

 After the 2008 housing-market collapse, Deutsche Bank attempted to collect $40 million that Donald Trump personally guaranteed against their $640 million loan for Trump International Hotel and Tower in Chicago.
 Rather than paying the debt, Trump sued Deutsche Bank for $3 billion for undermining the project and damage to his reputation.
 Deutsche Bank then filed suit to obtain the $40 million.
 The two parties settled in 2010 with Deutsche Bank extending the loan term by five years.

 In 2008, developer Leslie Dick Worldwide Ltd., New York, filed a RICO complaint against 17 parties, including Donald Trump, financier George Soros, Fortress Investment Group and Cerberus Capital Management, over the 2003 sale of the General Motors Corp.
 Building in midtown Manhattan.
 The case was voluntarily dismissed without prejudice a year later.

 In 2009, Donald Trump sued a law firm he had used, Morrison Cohen, for $5 million for mentioning his name and providing links to related news articles on its website.
 This lawsuit followed a lawsuit by Trump alleging overcharging by the law firm, and a countersuit by Morrison Cohen seeking unpaid legal fees.
 The suit was dismissed in a 15-page ruling by Manhattan Supreme Court justice Eileen Bransten, who ruled that the links to news articles concerned "matters of public interest."

 In 2009, Trump was sued by investors who had made deposits for condos in the canceled Trump Ocean Resort Baja Mexico.
 The investors said that Trump misrepresented his role in the project, stating after its failure that he had been little more than a spokesperson for the entire venture, disavowing any financial responsibility for the debacle.
 Investors were informed that their investments would not be returned due to the cancellation of construction.
 In 2013, Trump settled the lawsuit with more than one hundred prospective condo owners for an undisclosed amount.

 Other lawsuits, 2010–present

-Lawsuit against CBS for harming Trump's electoral chances
+Lawsuit against CBS

 In October 2024, Trump sued CBS News for releasing two different clips of an interview with Kamala Harris, Trump's opponent in the presidential election, on the television program 60 Minutes, alleging deceitful manipulation to harm his electoral chances.
-In July 2025, CBS's parent company Paramount, which needs the Trump administration's approval for a planned merger, agreed to pay $16 million to Trump's future presidential library and to release transcripts of future interviews with presidential candidates on 60 Minutes.
+Most legal observers considered Trump's case was meritless and would fail.
+However, in July 2025, Shari Redstone, controlling shareholder of CBS's parent company Paramount, urged the board to settle.
+Redstone feared a protracted legal battle that would threaten the planned merger of Skydance Media and Paramount, and knowing that the Trump administration's approval of the merger was necessary.
+Paramount agreed to pay $16 million to Trump's future presidential library.
+Stephen Colbert, who had seen his show cancelled by CBS, referred to the settlement as a "big fat bribe". while a CBS press statement asserted that the non-renewal of The Late Show with Stephen Colbert was "purely a financial decision".